Vietnam.vn - Nền tảng quảng bá Việt Nam

 The White House’s move to suspend the permit strikes at the heart of the debate over the future of energy.
 While advocates say gas is vital to curbing coal use in developing countries, environmentalists warn that the massive infrastructure needed to facilitate LNG trade will keep it in use for generations to come.

-The halt would “disrupt natural gas development and production and leave us with no choice but to go to court to enforce the law,” Louisiana Attorney General Liz Murrill said in a statement after filing the lawsuit.
+The halt would “disrupt natural gas development and production and leave us no choice but to turn to the courts to enforce the law,” Louisiana Attorney General Liz Murrill said in a statement after filing the lawsuit.

-The moratorium on approvals for new LNG export projects comes as Mr Biden seeks to appeal to young voters passionate about environmental issues in a tough White House rematch.
+The moratorium on approvals for new LNG export projects comes as Mr. Biden seeks to attract support from young voters passionate about environmental issues in a tough White House rematch.

-He would likely face Republican candidate Donald Trump, who has called man-made global warming a “hoax” and has vowed to destroy his Democratic opponent’s climate agenda.
+He is likely to face Republican candidate Donald Trump, who has called man-made global warming a “hoax” and has vowed to destroy his Democratic opponent’s climate agenda.

-Under Mr Biden’s plan, new LNG export applications would be subject to an unspecified review period, taking into account climate as well as broader economic and environmental impacts.
+Under Mr Biden’s plan, new LNG export applications would have to be reviewed over an unspecified period, taking into account climate as well as broader economic and environmental impacts.

 The suspension would jeopardize the future of more than a dozen planned LNG export facilities.